-The External BNCs on the rear panel provide more complex arming.
+A more complex arming example involves passing arm signals in and out through the External BNCs on the rear panel.
 In the Arming Control menu, the External Triggers are called "Port In" and "Port Out".
-The Arm In fields provide the selection for "PORT IN", and the Analyzer Arm Out Sent From/Port Out fileds configure the "PORT OUT".
-The Port In can arm either or both the oscilloscope and the analyzers, while the Port Out can come from only a single instrument at a time.
+The leftmost field toggles between "Run" and "PORT IN", and the rightmost toggles between "Off" and "PORT OUT".

-One possible scenario is to have several test instruments, a logic analyzer, and the oscilloscope connected to a complex target system.
+One possible scenario is to have several test instruments and a logic analyzer connected to a complex target system.
 The analyzer is armed by an external Arm In signal from another test/measurement entity.
 After the first analyzer triggers, it arms the second analyzer.
-After the second analyzer triggers, it arms the oscilloscope and sends a Port Out signal through the external BNC.
+After the second analyzer triggers, it sends a Port Out signal through the external BNC.
 This signal is used to arm another external test/measurement entity.
-Note that when Port Out specifies Analyzer and The Analyzer Trigger Menu Acquisition Control field the oscilloscope is armed by an analyzer, the oscilloscope can only be armed by the same analyzer that arms Port Out.